idsdavidgutierrez/fit-sql-faster-time-zone-conversions/README.md

 # Requirements

 The code works on SQL Server 2016 SP1 and later, SQL Server 2017 and later, and Azure SQL Database.
-It likely works on Azure SQL Managed Instance as well but this has not been tested.
+SQL Server Enterprise Edition is not required.
+The code likely works on Azure SQL Managed Instance as well but this has not been tested.

 The `RefreshTimeZoneConversionHelperTable` stored procedure must be scheduled to execute on a recurring basis.